mila-iqia/ansible-role-infiniband/README.md

     infiniband_configure_repos: True
     infiniband_install_kernel_modules: True

+### Kernel upgrade

+Build mlnx-ofed-kernel modules with DKMS during kernel header post-installation, before any other modules.
+By default, this build process is triggered only during a kernel upgrade.
+Therefore, the variable governing this operation is typically false by default
+    infiniband_dkms_postinst: False

 ### IPoIB

 Define the list of interfaces to configure with IPoIB.
 Each item of the list